-Agency MBS on Fed balance sheet totaled \$2.66 trillion in November 2022.
-The Federal Reserve's purchases of agency MBS dropped to \$0 in November 2022, reflecting their policy of allowing paydowns up to \$35 billion to run off.
+Agency MBS on the Federal Reserve's balance sheet totaled \$2.66 trillion in November 2022.
+The Fed's purchases of agency MBS dropped to \$0 in November 2022, reflecting their policy of allowing paydowns up to \$35 billion to run off.
 Beginning in June 2022, the Fed allowed up to \$17.5 billion to run off each month; the cap on runoffs increased to \$35 billion per month in September 2022.
 The Federal Reserve's portfolio was a critical policy tool during the pandemic.
-In March of 2020, the Fed announced they would buy mortgages in an amount necessary to support smooth functioning markets; March and April of 2020 were the largest two months of mortgage purchases ever.
+In March of 2020, the Fed announced they would buy mortgages in an amount necessary to support smooth functioning markets; March and April of 2020 were the largest two months of mortgage purchases ever and exceeded the Fed's total issuance.
 Once the market stabilized, the Fed began to purchase \$40 billion net of MBS each month; this buying plus runoff replacements equated to purchases of \$100 to \$125 billion per month.
 In November 2021, the Fed began to reduce purchases, with these purchases ending in March 2022.